 The Company evaluated subsequent events and transactions from the consolidated balance sheet date through the date at which the consolidated financial statements were issued.
-Based upon the review, management did not identify any subsequent events that would have required adjustment or disclosure in the financial statements other than what is disclosed below.
+Based upon the review, management did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.